-These Consolidated financial statements provide information on the accounting estimates and judgements made by the Group.
+These consolidated financial statements provide information on the accounting estimates and judgements made by the Group.
 These estimates and judgements are reviewed on an ongoing basis.
-The ongoing Novel Coronavirus (COVID-19) pandemic has increased the estimation uncertainty in the preparation of these Consolidated financial statements.
+The continued impact of the COVID-19 pandemic, in addition to global economic uncertainty exacerbated by the Ukraine/Russia war has increased the estimation uncertainty in the preparation of these consolidated financial statements.
 The estimation uncertainty is associated with: